Jurickson Profar Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Mets has a collective 8.5 K/9, which ranks 18th in MLB.

-- The Mets' 4.57 team ERA ranks 21st among all league pitching staffs.
+- The Mets have a 4.69 team ERA that ranks 24th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.